 It outlines all of the most useful and popular Bash default keyboard shortcuts so that you can quickly navigate files, edit text, search for commands, and more – all with just a few keystrokes.
 No more wasting time searching through menus or scouring the internet for answers.
 Just keep this cheat sheet handy, and you’ll be breezing through your work in no time!

 32. RHEL 5, 6, AND 7 – Common Admin Commands

-It’s a distro-specific Linux admin cheat sheet on RedHat Enterprise Linux.
-It covers system basics, various system services; kernel, boot, and hardware; software management; security and identity; file system, volumes, and disk; etc.
+This cheat sheet is designed specifically for RedHat Enterprise Linux administrators.
+It covers a range of topics, from system basics and various system services to kernel, boot, and hardware management; software security and identity; file systems, volumes, disks, etc.